im-abi-oo/apicas/api/AI models/Chat GPT 4/README.md

 # ⚙️ Features

 ✅ GPT-4 powered intelligent responses
-✅ Full support for Persian (Farsi) language
+✅ Full support for all languages
 ✅ Suitable for bots and applications
 ✅ No API Key required
 ✅ Fully RESTful